Colin Murray Turbayne: The Myth of Metaphor

+In the final analysis, Turbayne's primary interest in The Myth of Metaphor resembles, "what Socrates did in the Phaedo in his rejoinder to the argument of Cebes...[who] was enthralled by that wisdom called Physical Science and was "completely blinded" by these studies."
+Like Socrates, Turbayne strives to "unmask" the metaphysics embodied within the mechanism philosophy by cautioning his readers to avoid dogmatically equating "explanation" with "mechanical explanation" or "cause" with "physical cause" in general.
+By recognizing the metaphorical nature of such explanations, they are more likely to attain the virtue of philosophical wisdom, which is necessary to the development of more useful metaphorical models of the natural world.

 Metaphors for the Mind

 In his final book, Metaphors for the Mind: The Creative Mind and Its Origins (1991), Turbayne illustrates the manner in which historical traditions in philosophical thought have contributed to accepted modern theories of human thought in general and theories of language in particular.
 Turbayne provides a review of the early philosophical writings of both Plato and Aristotle, while illustrating the manner in which Platonic metaphors have influenced the works of both Berkeley and Immanuel Kant.
 In addition, he demonstrates the manner in which Plato's procreation model as outlined within his Timaeus has influenced modern theories of thought and language.
 He concludes by attempting to restore the original model which describes a mind in which both the female and male hemispheres function in concert to participate in the act of creation.
 A critical reviewer of the book noted that it contains interesting material which is likely to both provoke and surprise its readers.
 In addition, it has been described as presenting a contribution to the modern philosophical debate concerning relativism and philosophical realism.